venu-shastri/clean-code-craft/introduction.md

 		- Collective Code Ownership.
 			- Every team member, at any time, is allowed to make a change or extension on any piece of code.
 			- There should be no attitude like
-			- “This is Peter code, and that’s Fred’s module.
+			- “This is not my  code, and that’s Fred’s module.
 I don’t touch them!”
+			- It should be considered to be a high value that other people can take over the code we wrote.
+Nobody in a real team should be afraid, or have to obtain permission, to clean up the code, or to add new features

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTY5NjMwMzcsLTIyNjQ3ODAzMCwxNz
-g0NjU2MjgwLDkzNDEyNTMyNiwzMzkzNDQ4MTAsMTE3MTY3NzQy
-NywtNzEwMjgxNzgzLDUzOTEyNzM4NCwtMTk4NTQzODIxOSwtNT
-UwOTQ5NDAsMjEwMjQxMjgyMCw1Nzc4MjM3MDUsLTk0NzkyMDU0
-OCwtMTUxNzQ3MDY2M119
+eyJoaXN0b3J5IjpbMTM3NDExNzk1NiwtMjI2NDc4MDMwLDE3OD
+Q2NTYyODAsOTM0MTI1MzI2LDMzOTM0NDgxMCwxMTcxNjc3NDI3
+LC03MTAyODE3ODMsNTM5MTI3Mzg0LC0xOTg1NDM4MjE5LC01NT
+A5NDk0MCwyMTAyNDEyODIwLDU3NzgyMzcwNSwtOTQ3OTIwNTQ4
+LC0xNTE3NDcwNjYzXX0=
 -->